noctarius/snowcast/README.md

 ```

 #### Using the Declarative Configuration

+As of snowcast 2.0 no manual configuration is required anymore.
+This chapter, however, stays for reference of snowcast 1.0.

 For people configuring Hazelcast using the XML based configuration only, snowcast also supports a configuration based on declarative configuration.
 As a disadvantage using the declarative configuration the internal classname of the service is bound to the configuration.
 Whenever the classname might change for any reason instantiating Hazelcast might fail for an non-obvious reason.
 Using the [Configuration API](#using-the-configuration-api) is recommended.